 Essences should be treated like serums when applied.
 Water-based (thinner) essences should go on first, working up to your thicker product like moisturizer and SPF.
 "The trend for skin essences became more popular with the rise of K-beauty skin regimes, that often have several steps.
 While the addition of a skin essence (for me personally) isn't an essential step in a skincare regime, it certainly can be an added bonus.
 Many skin essences can help to add in an extra layer of hydration for dehydrated skins and are great for priming the face for makeup," says Felton.

 Which Is the Best Skin Essence?

-A great "small but mighty" addition to your skincare regime, this hydrating essence uses Algenist's famous alguronic acid to deeply tone and purify the skin.
+A great "small but mighty" addition to your skincare regime, this hydrating essence uses Algenist's famous alguronic acid meant to deeply tone and purify the skin.
 It also contains chamomile, witch hazel, and aloe to even out skin texture and stimulate a natural glow.

-This fancy facial mist contains quartz crystal-charged water to energize your skin along with magnesium salts to detoxify.
+This fancy facial mist contains quartz crystal-charged water meant to energize your skin along with magnesium salts to detoxify.
 This is a gorgeous one to keep on your desk.
 It smells incredible and leaves your skin feeling awakened and refreshed.

 The simplicity of French skincare might go against everything Korean skincare stands for, but they can agree on one thing: A skincare essence is a must-have step.
-Caudalie's Vinoperfect Concentrated Brightening Essence contains glycolic acid to help eliminate dead skin cells.
-The brand's signature grape water helps to hydrate, soothe, and moisturize skin from within.
+Caudalie's Vinoperfect Concentrated Brightening Essence contains glycolic acid meant to help eliminate dead skin cells.
+The brand's signature grape water promises to hydrate, soothe, and moisturize skin from within.

 Combining hyaluronic acid with vitamin C and detoxifying pink clay, this hardworking mist is packed with 100% natural ingredients to calm, soothe, hydrate, and brighten skin.